softwerkskammer/Agora/INSTALL.md

 }
 </code></pre>

-For SoCraTes admin notifications, update also:

-###### config/socrates-mailsender-config.json

-<pre><code>
-{
-  "infoListEmailAddress": "mail address to send infos", "registrationListEmailAddress": "mail address to send registrations", "notificationListEmailAddress": "mail address to send other notifications" }
-</code></pre>

-you can use the same address for all of them.

 ### Running the server

 * Open a shell in *REPO*
 * If your installation is fresh, run the db initialization script:
    * In any case, run `node softwerkskammer/initialDBSetup`
-   * For socrates, run `node socrates/initialDBSetup`
 * If your installation is fresh or you changed anything:
    * Run `npm test` (this creates the CSS files and other static contents and performs eslint checking)